mxhulab/cryosieve/README.md

                         fraction of retained particles, 0.8 by default.
   --frequency FREQUENCY
                         cut-off highpass frequency.
-  --balance             make retained particles in different subsets in same size.
   --num_gpus NUM_GPUS   number of GPUs to execute the cryosieve program, 1 by default.
 ```